 A Bitcoin notary service proves the existence of a piece of data (such as a document or picture) before a certain time.
 By including a block hash in the data, it is possible to prove the existence of said data after a certain time, giving a relatively narrow (~10min) time interval in which it was created.
 However, this does not prove the authenticity of that document or image—only its existence.

-A one-way ATM is a machine where people can buy Bitcoin with cash or, less commonly, a card.
+A one-way ATM is a machine where people can buy Bitcoin and often other cryptocurrencies with cash or, less commonly, a credit card.
 Unlike a two-way ATM, it cannot dispense cash.

 The Operation Codes define the Bitcoin scripting language.
 There are almost 200 OP Codes, although many are disabled due to not having a particular use, or they pose unnecessary risks.

 When two blocks are found at the same time, only one of them can be valid.
 The invalid one will be orphaned, as successive blocks are not built upon it.
 In rare cases, the chain can temporarily fork, for example, due to a bug or malice.
 In this case, there will be two permanent chains or an orphaned chain.

 P2Pool was a decentralized mining pool in which miners are paid proportionally to their work, lowering the barrier to entry to become a miner over solo mining by distributing the luck of finding a block over a large number of users and guaranteeing a stable flow of income

 Pay to Script Hash.
 Instead of sending Bitcoin to a public key, it can also be sent to a script.
 To redeem this coin, the owner must reveal the script, and the script needs to execute successfully.
 With this technique, it is possible to create smart contracts in Bitcoin.
 P2SH addresses start with the number 3, as opposed to 1 for P2PKH addresses.